equinix/equinix-sdk-python/equinix/services/metalv1/docs/InterconnectionsApi.md

 # configuration.api_key_prefix['x_auth_token'] = 'Bearer'

 # Enter a context with an instance of the API client
-with equinix_metal.ApiClient(configuration) as api_client:
+with equinix.services.metalv1.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = equinix_metal.InterconnectionsApi(api_client)
+    api_instance = equinix.services.metalv1.InterconnectionsApi(api_client)
     organization_id = 'organization_id_example' # str | UUID of the organization
-    create_organization_interconnection_request = equinix_metal.CreateOrganizationInterconnectionRequest() # CreateOrganizationInterconnectionRequest | Dedicated port or shared interconnection (also known as Fabric VC) creation request.
+    create_organization_interconnection_request = equinix.services.metalv1.CreateOrganizationInterconnectionRequest() # CreateOrganizationInterconnectionRequest | Dedicated port or shared interconnection (also known as Fabric VC) creation request.
 Shared interconnections can be created with the following request types: * `VlanCSPConnectionCreateInput` creates a layer 2 interconnection directly to your Cloud Service Provider. * `SharedPortVCVlanCreateInput` creates a layer 2 interconnection that you can finish configuration in Fabric.
 For new connections, this type is preferred to `VlanFabricVCCreateInput`. * `VlanFabricVCCreateInput` creates a layer 2 interconnection that you can connect through Fabric with a service token. * `VrfFabricVCCreateInput` creates a layer 3 interconnection that you can connect through Fabric with a service token. include = ['include_example'] # List[str] | Nested attributes to include.
 Included objects will return their full attributes.
 Attribute names can be dotted (up to 3 levels) to included deeply nested objects. (optional) exclude = ['exclude_example'] # List[str] | Nested attributes to exclude.
 Excluded objects will return only the href attribute.
 Attribute names can be dotted (up to 3 levels) to exclude deeply nested objects. (optional)